Glossary of Library Research Terminology

 Primary source.
 Fundamental basic evidence.
 Raw data.
 In historical research, a primary source is typically an eyewitness account recorded at or about the time of the event, an original document composed near the time of the event that tells us about the time (but maybe not about the specific event), or physical evidence from the time (like an archaeological artifact or a photo of the event).
 In scientific research, the first recorded measurements and observations for a given experiment are primary source material.
 The Greek and Hebrew texts of the Bible are the primary sources for biblical studies.
 (Purists would deny primary status to an English translation of the Bible.)
 Primary does not mean true or authoritative.
 A primary source like an eyewitness account can be wrong.
 One source can be primary for one purpose but secondary for another purpose.
 For example, Isaac Newton's commentary on Revelation is a primary source for a biographical and historical study of Newton, but it is a secondary source for biblical studies or Christian theology.
 The Dead Sea Scrolls are primary sources for what some Jews believed in the first century, and are thus important background for understanding the New Testament in historical context.
 But the Dead Sea Scrolls are not primary sources for Christian theology per se.
 See also Secondary source.

 Proximity search operators.
 Many search engines support proximity operators.
 Proximity operators specify how far apart matching words can be.
 They may also specify word order.
 Details vary considerably system to system.
-See explanation with examples and summary table for the BIBLOS proximity operators.
 Proximity operators tend to be more precise than logical operators, and more appropriate for full-text searching.
+See our summary of common search operators.

 Pure vs applied research.
 It is best to think of both of these as kinds of primary or original research (although the pure vs applied distinction can also be made for secondary research).
 Applied research begins with a specific practical need and attempts to produce knowledge that can be used to meet that need (such as linguistic research that would form the basis for software that could automatically adapt a Bible translation to a new dialect, or social science research that would form the basis for a new means of attracting unchurched people to church meetings).
 Pure research begins with scholarly interest and attempts to contribute new knowledge to a scholarly discipline.
 The goal is to advance understanding.
 The research topic is selected not because some specific practical problem needs to be solved, but because the researcher thinks he sees a way to contribute to the discipline.
 The topic may or may not have great theoretical significance.
 There may or may not be an obvious practical application.
 Pure research is also called fundamental or basic research.
 See also research.